Tino Fa'asuamaleaui: 2022

 On 3 February, he was named as captain of the Gold Coast Titans.

 In May, he was selected by Queensland for games one, two and three of the 2022 State of Origin series.
 In game three, he was fined 20% of his payment for the game after grabbing Blues player Matt Burton in a headlock while teammate Dane Gagai repeatedly punched him.
 It was described as a sickening, disgraceful act and went without proper punishment.
-In round 14 of the 2022 NRL season, he scored two tries for the Gold Coast in a 30-16 loss against South Sydney.
+Following the incident, Fa’asuamaleaui revealed that he and his family were subjected to hate online.

 He played a total of 22 games for the club throughout the season as they finished 13th on the table.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, he was named in the Australia squad for the 2021 Rugby League World Cup.

 He played for Australia in their 2021 Rugby League World Cup final victory over Samoa.

+2023

+Fa’asuamaleaui played all three games of the 2023 State of Origin series.

+Following the Gold Coast's 25-24 loss against Parramatta in round 20 of the 2023 NRL season, Fa'asuamaleaui was suspended for three matches over an illegal shoulder charge.

+On 11 August, Fa'asuamaleaui re-signed with the Gold Coast outfit on a ten-year extension contract.

+He played a total of 19 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Fa’asuamaleaui played just two games for the Gold Coast in the 2024 NRL season, suffering a ruptured ACL in their round 3 loss to the Canterbury-Bankstown Bulldogs and being ruled out of the remainder of the season.

+2025

+Fa'asuamaleaui played as starting prop in all three games of the 2025 State of Origin series as Queensland upset New South Wales to claim the shield 2-1.
+On 22 July, it was announced that he would miss at least four weeks with a low grade MCL injury that he suffered during the Gold Coast's 21-20 loss against the Wests Tigers.

+He played a total of 19 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.